AzureAiDevs/hub/website/2023-aia/2023-04-11-build-chatgpt/index.md

 If you update the description, please update the description: in the frontmatter as well.
 -->

-**Get ready to build dynamic, interactive and differentiated experiences with Azure OpenAI**
+**Build your own ChatGPT with Azure Cognitive Search + Azure OpenAI Service**

 <!-- README
 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

+Yesterday was about the Azure AI Hub, a treasure trove of Azure AI SDK samples.
+Today, we're going to hear from distinguished engineer Pablo Castro as he walks us through a progression of short examples that show us how to build more dynamic, interactive, and differentiated experiences with the Azure OpenAI Service.

 ## 🎯 What we'll cover